Last Update: October 17th, 2016

 This is a really good lesson to learn early on because even a simple change of tense or root keyword in your URL and title can make a huge difference to your traffic and rankings.
 For example, the title How to Bake a Pie might get thousands less searches than How to Cook a Pie.

-Market Samurai is still, in my opinion, the best tool for people to use to do their keyword research in order find out competition, traffic and back link profiles.
+Market Samurai is still a very good tool for people to use to do their keyword research in order find out competition, traffic and back link profiles.
 I’m happy to write a tutorial about it if enough people are interested.

 How many have I missed?